Butternut Squash and Kale Salad with Toasted Breadcrumbs

 We went on a quick getaway to Asheville, NC this week.
 There are hints of color in the trees and the locally brewed pumpkin beer is out in full force.
 (I’m doing my best to sample all of it.)
 It’s that kind of fickle early fall weather where you head out for the evening in shorts and need a jacket as soon as the sun sets.

-This kale salad is a bit of an ode to my family in Kansas.
+This Butternut Squash and Kale Salad is a bit of an ode to my family in Kansas.
 In a matter of weeks my sister requested one and two people asked if I had a go-to recipe.
 This, friends, is my new go-to recipe.
 A sweet, tart Honey-Lemon Vinaigrette balances (I’d say almost completely hides) the bitterness of the kale.
 The butternut squash gets all tender and sweet in the oven, as squash does.
 And toasted breadcrumbs add a savory crunch throughout the whole thing.

 Special thanks to my sister Veronica, official salad-bowl-holder for this post!